As Low As Reasonably Practicable (ALARP)

 Key Points:

-- ALARA – as low as reasonably achievable is used in radiation space
+• ALARA – as low as reasonably achievable – is used in the radiation space.

-- SFAIRP – so far as reasonable practical – similar term in the UK in medical space
+• SFAIRP – so far as reasonably practical – similar term in the UK in the medical space.

 Example:

-Reducing a fatal accident risk from 1E-4 to 1E-5 per year could be considered not ALARP if it would require an impractical $10 million capital investment for only marginal risk benefit.
+Reducing a fatal accident risk from 1E-4 to 1E-5 per year could be considered not ALARP by a facility if it would require an impractical $10 million capital investment for only marginal risk benefit.

 Cited Source: